To the content

 Current weekly analysis

-The availability of gas-fired power plants in Austria is 92% this week.
+The availability of gas-fired power plants in Austria is 94% this week.
 The production of electricity from gas does not only serve load coverage but is also particularly relevant for stabilizing the grid.
-According to grid operation planning, the percentage of availability of cross-border lines is approx. 100%.
+According to grid operation planning, the percentage of availability of cross-border lines is approx. 97%.
 This is particularly important for trans-regional electricity transports and thus also for the import and export of electricity.

 In the diagram about Austria, you can see for each day of this week the hours in which electricity saving is particularly effective at peak times, meaning that you save CO2 and help relieve the burden on the electricity system.
-Due to the predicted production from the renewable energy sources solar, wind, biomass, run-of-river and swell water, peak hours are predicted on Wednesday and on Thursday this week.
+Due to the predicted production from the renewable energy sources solar, wind, biomass, run-of-river and swell water, peak hours are predicted on Monday, Tuesday, Wednesday, Thursday and on Friday this week.
 Please see the Austria graphic for the exact hours.

-Electricity consumption last week totaled 1.343 GWh.
-This is about 2,2 percent more than in the previous week and corresponds to an average of 192 GWh per day.
+Electricity consumption last week totaled 1.297 GWh.
+This is about 1 percent more than in the previous week and corresponds to an average of 185 GWh per day.
 Electricity was exported on five days last week.

 Infographics